-FY2022 Bonus Payouts.
+FY2023 Bonus Payouts.
 For our named executive officers other than the Chief Revenue Officer, the compensation committee generally considers and approves actual performance-based bonus award payments for the first half of the fiscal year at their first meeting following July 31 of that fiscal year, and considers and approves actual performance-based bonus award payments for the second half of the fiscal year in the first quarter of the following fiscal year.
-When performance for the first half of the fiscal year is tracking at a level that is higher than 100% achievement, the compensation committee will typically approve the mid-year payouts based on 100% achievement, with any additional amounts earned to be paid when performance for the entire year is determined and paid for the first half of the fiscal year are subsequently determined to be higher than the amounts earned based on full year performance, such excess amounts may be deducted from the year-end payouts at the committee's discretion.
+When performance for the first half of the fiscal year is tracking at a level that is higher than 100% achievement, the compensation committee will typically approve the mid-year payouts based on 100% achievement, with any additional amounts earned to be paid when performance for the entire year is determined.
+Conversely, in the event the amounts determined and paid for the first half of the fiscal year are subsequently determined to be higher than the amounts earned based on full year performance, such excess amounts may be deducted from the year-end payouts at the committee's discretion.
 For our Chief Revenue Officer, amounts are determined and paid on a quarterly basis.
-When revenue and non-GAAP operating income performance for the first higher than 100% achievement, the portion of his payment that is tied to revenue and Non-GAAP operating income performance will be paid based on 100% achievement, with any additional amounts earned to be paid with the fourth quarter payment, when performance for the entire year is determined.
+When revenue and Non-GAAP Operating Income performance for the first three quarters of the fiscal year is tracking at a level that is higher than 100% achievement, the portion of his payment that is tied to revenue and Non-GAAP Operating Income performance will be paid based on 100% achievement, with any additional amounts earned to be paid with the fourth quarter payment, when performance for the entire year is determined.

-In August 2021, the compensation committee approved payouts for the first half of fiscal year 2022 based on 100% achievement for all the named executive officers other than our Chief Revenue Officer, resulting in a bonus payout equal to 50% of these executives' annual target bonus opportunities.
-While performance was tracking at a higher level overall for the corporate performance goals, the compensation committee determined that it was prudent to make these payments at the level described above until performance for the entire year could be determined, consistent with past practice.
-In March 2022, achievement of the corporate performance goals for fiscal year 2022 for these named executive officers was determined to be 122% of target in the aggregate resulting in a 150% payout due to accelerators.
-The compensation committee approved the actual bonus payments to these executives for fiscal year 2022, as set forth in the table below.
-Only the portion of each bonus set forth below that was earned in excess of the amount determined and paid in August 2021 (as described above) was paid in March 2022.
+In August 2022, the compensation committee reviewed proposed payouts for the first half of fiscal year 2023 for our named executive officers other than our Chief Revenue Officer and determined that it was prudent to delay payout until the end of fiscal year 2023 when performance for the entire year could be determined.
+In February 2023, achievement of the corporate performance goals for fiscal year 2023 for these named executive officers was determined to be 207% of target due to accelerators, in the aggregate resulting in a 150% payout.
+The compensation committee reviewed and approved the bonus payments to these executives for fiscal year 2023, as set forth in the table below.

-For our Chief Revenue Officer, the bonus was paid quarterly based on the performance metrics described above and in accordance with the terms of his fiscal year 2022 sales variable compensation plan set at the beginning of the fiscal year.
-For the portion of his payment that is tied to revenue and Non-GAAP operating income performance, the first three quarterly payments were paid based on 100% achievement, and additional amounts earned were paid with the fourth quarter payment.
+For our Chief Revenue Officer, the bonus was paid quarterly based on the performance metrics described above and in accordance with the terms of his fiscal year 2023 sales variable compensation plan set at the beginning of the fiscal year.
+For the portion of his payment that is tied to revenue and Non-GAAP Operating Income performance, the first three quarterly payments were paid based on 104% achievement, and additional amounts earned were paid with the fourth quarter payment.
 The actual bonus amount set forth below represents the aggregate amount of the quarterly payments earned pursuant to the plan.
-Achievement under the plan was determined to be 121% of his target in the aggregate, resulting in a 222% payout due to accelerators.
+Achievement under the plan was determined to be 96% of his target in the aggregate.